Feature Brief: Cluster Types and Sizes

 Software-defined Data Center

-When you create a new software-defined data center, or SDDC, you initially decide if it will consist of regular clusters that are deployed in a single AWS Availability Zone, or if increased resiliency is warranted to stretch clusters across two AZs.
-This document covers single zone SDDCs, to learn about the differences, please see the Stretched Clusters Feature Brief.
+When you create a new software-defined data center (SDDC) you initially decide if it will consist of non-stretched clusters that are deployed in a single AWS Availability Zone (AZ), or if increased resiliency is warranted to protect against an AWS availability zone failure and stretch clusters across two AZs.
+This document focuses on non-stretched SDDC clusters, to learn about the differences, please see the Stretched Clusters Feature Brief.

 Figure 1 Advanced configuration option enabling Large SDDC Appliance Size during deployment